WPI-RAIL/rail_collada_models/README.md

 ### Contributing

-rail_collada_models includes both minified versions of the 3D Collada models.
-To properly contribute after you modify a Collada model, do the following:
+rail_collada_models includes minified versions of the 3D Collada models and their materials.
+To properly contribute after you modify a Collada model or materials, do the following:

+ * `sudo apt-get install jpegoptim`
  * `cd /path/to/rail_collada_models`
  * `./scripts/minify.bash`